How Long Does a Misdemeanor Stay On Your Record?

 This can be done by completing the FBI identity history summary check4 which is a fingerprint-based check.
 Keep in mind this will likely be the most expensive option and will also take up to two weeks to complete.

-Many individuals are concerned about finding a job after getting convicted and will want to know, will I pass a background check with a misdemeanor?
+Many individuals are concerned about finding a job after getting convicted and will want to know, if is it possible to pass a background check with a misdemeanor.
 Although there is no guarantee that the check will be passed, most companies are more concerned with felony charges than misdemeanors.

 Of course, serious misdemeanors such as violent crimes will be seen as a major red flag, most misdemeanors will only require an explanation for the employer to overlook it.

-When it comes to will a misdemeanor affect employment, the answer is fairly circumstantial.
+When it comes to will a misdemeanor impacts employment, the answer is fairly circumstantial.
 All employers have their own policies when it comes to hiring individuals with criminal records.

 Regardless of the company policy, having a misdemeanor on your record will affect employment but there is a good chance that the effects will be fairly minimal.

-Will a pending misdemeanor show up on a background check is another common question that many people have.
+Will a pending misdemeanor appear on a background check is another common question that many people have.

 The vast majority of background checks will uncover any and all criminal history information.
 This includes arrests, charges, and convictions.
 As long as the paperwork of any kind has been filed with the courts, the information will appear on a background check.